The Massif du Nord: Haiti's Northern Natural Treasure

 Biodiversity

-The mountain range is home to a number of endemic species, meaning that they are found nowhere else in the world.
-Some of the notable endemic species found in the Massif du Nord include:
+The mountain range is a sanctuary for numerous endemic species found nowhere else.
+Some of the notable endemic species include:

 • Hispaniolan solenodon (Solenodon paradoxus)